Abbaskhurram255/Chatterbox/beat-maker/README.md

-# BeatMaker-App
+# ayeshBeat Maker
-A pure javascript web app for making beats.
+A pure javascript web application for making drum beats.

-# Features
+## Features

 - various audios and sounds to try
 - muting and unmuting tracks
 - reset button

-# upcoming features
+## upcoming features

 - dark/light mode toggler
 - responsive website

-note that this website is not mobile friendly yet. use chrome for the best experience.
+Note that this website is not mobile friendly yet.
+Use chrome for the best experience.